 - Fuch’s Heterochromic Uveitis: A chronic mild inflammation of the front section of the eye.- Pigmentary Glaucoma: In this type of glaucoma, the pigment on the back of the iris is disrupted and the loose pigment granules collect on the back of the cornea.
 This loose pigment could also collect on the front of the iris, changing the color.
 Medication for glaucoma could also affect the color of the eyes.

 There are many reasons why your eyes may at least appear to change color.
 In certain cases, like eye disease and changes in your diet, your eye color may truly change.
 However, many times it is only a matter of perspective and elements that can reflect into your eyes, tricking the mind of those looking at you into thinking your eyes just changed into a different shade.
-Either way, it just goes to show how amazing eyes are!
+The best thing to do when your eyes start changing color is to get an eye exam.
+2020 On-site's mobile eye clinics offer a compelling option for businesses looking to offer a unique corporate perk.
+Other options for eye exams include finding a local optometrist, or visiting Costco Optical if you hold a membership there.

 O'Connor, Anahad.
 "The Claim: Eye Color Can Be Affected by the Color of Clothing."
 The New York Times.
 N.p., 20 Dec.
 2005.
 Web.
 12 Aug.
 2016.